Is-Daouda/is-Engine/README.md

 - **is::Engine** works on the Web thanks to **SDL 2**.
 - These libraries: **TMXLite, TMXLoader, TinyFileDialog** are not supported in the web version of is::Engine.
 - If you want to use SDL functions in your source code, use the **IS_ENGINE_SDL_2 macro**.
-- Note that some SFML functions like: **Vertex Array, Render Texture** are not yet supported.
+- Note that some SFML functions like: **Render Texture** are not yet supported.
 These additions will be made soon!

 ---